 And then there he was, the weekend’s main attraction!
 Walking onto the stage, the unmistakeable hair and characteristic glasses, all dressed in black.
 Mic, guitars, a keyboard and a saxophone within reach.
 Backed by Mark Rashotte (guitar), Jeff Louch (keyboard), Mic Geraghty (bass guitar) and Giancarlo Di Trizio (drums), Jake Clemons launched straight into Leonard Cohen’s Democracy followed by ¡Ayuda! and Consumption Town, all from Clemon’s latest album Eyes on the Horizon (2019), a strong and energetic opening.

-and whether telling us about growing up in a military home, not to accept an abusive relationship or the decision to leave a marriage (was it just me, or wasn’t he just talking about getting divorced but also about Brexit?), Jake had plenty to say between songs.performing
+Far from just performing the new stuff, the whole set would provide songs from all of his work as a solo artist and whether telling us about growing up in a military home, not to accept an abusive relationship or the decision to leave a marriage (was it just me, or wasn’t he just talking about getting divorced but also about Brexit?), Jake had plenty to say between songs.

 He really delighted and surprised the audience when he suddenly leapt from the stage to the rails and also when he walked out into the crowd, to shake hands and dance with a lucky few.